What Is Meant By Private Company Closure?

 Voluntary winding up involves the following steps:

-The company passes a resolution in their general meeting as described above.
+The company passes a resolution in its general meeting as described above.
 Though, a majority of directors must agree to wind up.

 The consent of the Trade Creditors is also required for the dissolution of the company.
 Trade Creditors must agree that they are not obligated if the company is liquidated.